xStarbound/xStarbound/doc/lua/activeitem.md

 #### `EntityId` activeItem.ownerEntityId()

-Returns the entity id of the owner entity.
+Returns the entity ID of the owner entity.

 ---